Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_1_introduction_to_java/README.md

 - Java was originally named Greentalk.
 It was created by James Gosling and his team, Green Team, in 1991 at Sun Microsystems.
 - Greentalk was then changed to Oak and finally Java in 1995.
 - In 2006 Java was made open sourced by Sun Microsystems.
 - In 2010 Oracle purchased Sun Microsystems.
-Oracle named the open sourced version of Java OpenJDK, and their own as OracleJDK.
+Oracle split Java and named the open sourced version OpenJDK, and their own as OracleJDK.

 ### Helpful Links